Your Medication Checklist:

 The Country Checklist:

 - Check the food labelling laws in the country you are visiting.
 Labelling laws will vary around the world.
 Labelling laws across the EU are consistent.
 Australia, New Zealand and the USA have their own food labelling regulations.
+You can find out more information on International food allergen labelling regulations here

 - Find out where the nearest hospital is and how to contact the emergency services in the country you are visiting.